coxhinkins

 These should consist of a:

-• Income, direct expenses, overheads, and net profit or loss for the reporting period are all summarized in the P&L.
+• Income, direct expenses, overheads, and net profit or loss for the reporting period are all summarised in the P&L.

 • The balance sheet displays the financial status of your business at a specific moment, including its assets and liabilities.